MaxBWiseman/Predictive_Analytics_Project/README.md

       * Custering evaluation
       * Predict what marketable group the customers belongs to
 * Hypothesis 2 -
-  * Users with varying stress levels are expected to find either positive or negative correlations with other smart-watch health variables
+  * Users with varying stress levels are expected to find either positive or negative correlations with other smart-watch health variables.
+Try and predict stress levels if applicable
   * Significance Level/Alpha: 5%
   * This segment could be targeted with high-intensity fitness products and workout classes/programs.
   * This will be a Null Hypothesis, there wont be a correlation between activity level and stress level